le-chartreux/modern-python/project/configuration/set-up.md

 ### Scripts

-In the `[project.scripts]` part, you can define entry points of executables of your project.
+In the `[project.scripts] section, you can define entry points of executables for your project.
-When the project will be installed, the user will be able to execute the scripts by running the name of the command (here `my-project`).
+When the project is installed, the user will be able to execute the scripts by running the name of the command (here`my-project`).

 ## Tool